Frequently Asked Questions

 • Any coat you’d like your dog to wear

-I usually supply my own leads.
+We usually use our own leads.
 Please leave equipment in a visible place and ensure it is in good working condition.

-For welfare reasons, Harbour Tails does not use slip leads or any other correction-based collars or equipment.
-I’m always happy to discuss suitable altermatives.
+For welfare reasons, Harbour Tails does not use correction-based collars or equipment.
+We are happy to discuss suitable alternatives.

-A: Yes — walks run rain or shine.
-However, safety always comes first.
+Yes — walks run rain or shine, but safety always comes first.

 • Extra breaks and shade during hot weather

-Q: Do you know the signs of overheating?
-And how do you cool dogs down if they appear to be too hot?
+16. Do you know the signs of overheating and how to cool dogs down?

 • Excessive panting